 Health effects associated with airborne mold exposure are allergic reactions, eye and respiratory irritation, infection and toxicity.
 About 10% of the population is allergic to one or more types of mold.
 Many of these people will be affected by outdoor as well as indoor exposures to mold.

 Respiratory mold infection (growth in the lungs) can occur, but is rare.
-Occurrence is limited almost exclusively to immune-compromised patients, including those with transplants, chemotherapy, AIDS, neonates, etc. Toxicity is related to the ability of some molds to produce mycotoxins.
+Occurrence is limited almost exclusively to immune-compromised patients, including those with transplants, people receiving chemotherapy, individuals with AIDS, newborn infants, etc. Toxicity is related to the ability of some molds to produce mycotoxins.
 There is not sufficient evidence to link health effects to indoor exposure to airborne mycotoxins, although ingestion of moldy food with mycotoxins has resulted in illness.
 Anyone suspecting they are ill from mold exposure should seek treatment and advice from a medical doctor.
-It should also be noted that other factors can influence indoor air quality such as other organisms, chemicals such as solvents and pesticides, or gases such as carbon monoxide.
+It should also be noted that indoor air quality can be influenced by other factors, such as other organisms; solvents, pesticides, and other chemicals; and gases such as carbon monoxide.
 Such factors may warrant consideration in some cases.
-If you experience health symptoms you should see a physician (3,14).
+If you experience health symptoms, you should see a physician (3,14).

 When is mold considered toxic?